-Towards the end of the reporting year, the Trustees recognised that the emerging Covid-19 Pandemic would impact on Cumbria Scouts' operations and finances.
-The scale and duration of that impact is currently unclear but the pandemic has already resulted in a significantly reduced level of face-to-face Scouting and could impact on income.
+The Trustees recognise the Covid-19 Pandemic has impacted on Cumbria Scouts' operations and finances in the year ended 31 March 2021 and that this expected to continue into the future.
 Cumbria Scouts follows Government and national Scout Association guidance with regards to the pandemic and the Trustees note that the charity has strong reserves.
-The Trustees will continue to closely monitor the impact of the pandemic on Scouting operations and finances and mitigate adverse impacts where necessary.
+The Trustees will continue to closely monitor the impact of the pandemic on Scouting operations, finances and the well being of its members and mitigate adverse impacts where necessary.